jacobsimpson/nvim-example-python-plugin/README.md

 :UpdateRemotePlugins
 ```

+Restart Neovim after you update to make the changes take effect.

 ### <a id="client-log-file"></a>Python Client Log File

 Define this environment variable to get output logged from your Python client.